NCNU-OpenSource/Black_Jack/README.md

 #### Why

 It seems that packages ends with `dev` would need to change some settings of kernel, so the efforts would be deleted.
+After searching lots of articles, the broken of SD card is the main problem.

 #### Solution